An official website of the United States government

 Food expenditures accounted for about 11 percent of spending for high-income households, compared with more than 14 percent for other households.
 This difference occurred despite the fact that higher-income households spent a larger share on food away from home.

 Higher-income households allocated 3.4 percent of expenditures on health care, some 2.2 percentage points less than the health care share for lower-income households.

 Data on spending by income are produced by the BLS Consumer Expenditure Survey.
 For additional information, see Summary 98-10, "Issues in Labor Statistics: Spending Patterns of High-income Households".

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, High income households allocate smaller expenditure shares to necessities on the Internet at http://www.bls.gov/opub/ted/1998/dec/wk3/art04.htm (visited March 06, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, High income households allocate smaller expenditure shares to necessities at https://www.bls.gov/opub/ted/1998/dec/wk3/art04.htm (visited March 29, 2023).